SNAP, CRACKLE, POP, and POUFF 💥

 Other than brushing, frizzy hair can happen due to other conditions, for example, heat and humidity.

-To prevent your curls from deconstructing, you can use anti-frizz serums for curls to keep them intact throughout the day.
+To prevent your curls from deconstructing, you can use an anti-frizz serum to keep them intact throughout the day.

 Moisturize – Detangle – Brush